MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 #### Expected Error Codes

-**- cannotGetOutageQuestions:** - an unhandled error occurred when trying to acquire the outage types
+`cannotGetOutageQuestions` - an unhandled error occurred when trying to acquire the outage types

 `tenantNotFound` - the calling tenant information couldn't be found